Mapping green infrastructure

-Healthy natural areas often fulfil important yet unseen functions, from preventing floods to filtering air.
-A new report from the European Environment Agency (EEA) proposes a method for mapping this ‘green infrastructure’. (based on the European Environmental Agency’s website)
+Healthy natural areas often fulfil important, yet unseen, functions, from preventing floods to filtering air.
+A new report from the European Environment Agency (EEA) proposes a method for mapping this ‘green infrastructure’.

 This experimental methodology, applicable at different scales, indicates that healthy areas of green infrastructure cover approximately a quarter of Europe’s land.
 In many cases, these areas are also home to Europe’s large wild animals, including the brown bear, wolf, reindeer and lynx.
 This underscores the need for effective conservation and restoration, the report says.